Financial Planning Statistics – 15 Interesting Pieces Of Data

 Source: Council for Economic Education

-Young adults who receive personal finance education are less likely to carry credit card debt – and are more likely to apply for financial aid for college.
-This is because they understand the importance of budgeting and saving for future expenses.
-As a result, personal finance education can play a key role in helping young adults avoid the financial pitfalls of adulthood.
+Young adults receiving personal finance education carry less credit card debt and more frequently apply for college financial aid.
+They understand budgeting and saving for future expenses.
+Personal finance education therefore plays a vital role in helping young adults avoid common financial pitfalls.

 59% of American adults live paycheck to paycheck.